salmonb/webfx/.github/README.md

 ## License

-WebFX is a free, open-source software licensed under the [Apache License 2.0](../LICENSE)
+WebFX is an open-source software licensed under the [Apache License 2.0](../LICENSE).

+## Is it free?

+Yes WebFX itself is free, and you can build Web apps and Desktop apps (with embed JRE) for free.
+But if you target mobiles, you will need to acquire a [Gluon Mobile license](https://gluonhq.com/pricing/), which will also give you the ability to create native apps for the Desktop & Embedded platforms.

+## Funding

+WebFX is a project sponsored by NKT-IKBU for the development of its booking system [Modality][modality].

 [webfx-website]: https://webfx.dev
 [webfx-docs]: https://docs.webfx.dev